ajbanjara/Wireshark/Development/Support_library_version_tracking.md

 ## SUSE Linux Enterprise Server

-Version numbering skipped from 12 to 15
+Ten years of General Support for a major version, with a six month window to upgrade to the latest Service Pack after it is released.
+Version numbering skipped from 12 to 15.
+As of version 15 openSUSE and SLES closely track each other.

 | Distribution | Initial release       | End of Normal Support | GLIB version    | Gtk2 version      | Gtk3 version     | Qt4 version   | Qt5 version          |
 |--------------|-----------------------|-----------------------|-----------------|-------------------|------------------|---------------|----------------------|